Working at height in Canvey Island

 The Canvey Island building portfolio

-Walk a sample of Canvey Island roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover heavy industrial and petrochemical (Calor, Oikos, Canvey terminals), retail and town-centre commercial, and coastal hospitality alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is marine-air corrosion at cable-line end-fittings, eyebolt fixings weathering faster in the substrate, and parapet guardrail posts showing accelerated finish degradation.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The buildings we test on Canvey Island span the heavy-industrial and petrochemical infrastructure around the Calor and Oikos terminals, the units at Charfleets Industrial Estate, the town-centre retail at Knightswick, the seafront hospitality stock, and the council and schools estate.
+On the ground we cover heavy industrial and petrochemical (Calor, Oikos, Canvey terminals), retail and town-centre commercial, and coastal hospitality alongside the council, schools and light-industrial estate of the area.
+With the estuary air working on every roof, the issues that dominate here are marine-air corrosion at cable-line end-fittings, eyebolt fixings degrading faster in the substrate than they would inland, and parapet guardrail posts losing their protective finish ahead of schedule.
+We photograph each defect and mark where it sits on a roof plan, then check it against the manufacturer’s repair specification — or, where no manufacturer can be identified or the system predates current standards, against the British Standard that applies to that equipment.
+The end product is one written compliance pack that satisfies internal H&S review, insurer scrutiny and any incoming audit at once.

 Areas of Canvey Island we regularly attend